About self‑insurance

 - a single nationally streamlined approach to managing workers' compensation

-- uniform conditions for all employees covered, regardless of location.
+- uniform conditions for all employees covered, regardless of their geographical location.

-It enables eligible corporations and authorities to operate under a nationally consistent legislative scheme, the SRC Act, rather than multiple state jurisdictions with differing legislation.
+It enables eligible corporations and authorities to operate under a nationally consistent legislative scheme, the SRC Act, rather than under multiple state and territory jurisdictions with differing legislation.

 Eligibility

-Self-insurance is an option for private corporations that have been declared eligible by the responsible Minister.
+Self-insurance is an option for corporations that have been declared eligible by the responsible Minister.

-To be considered for a self-insurance licence, corporations must first request a declaration of eligibility from the responsible Minister.
+To be considered for a self-insurance licence, corporations must first request a declaration of eligibility from the responsible Minister that they are eligible on the basis of being in competition with a current or former Commonwealth Authority.

-After being declared eligible by the Minister, the corporation can apply to the Safety, Rehabilitation and Compensation Commission (SRCC) for a licence to self-insure under the SRC Act.
+After being declared eligible by the Minister, the corporation or exiting or former Commonwealth authority can apply to the Safety, Rehabilitation and Compensation Commission (SRCC) for a licence to self-insure under the SRC Act.

-See Apply for a licence to self-insure for more information on the self-insurance approval process.
+See Apply for a licence to self-insure for more information on the self-insurance application process.

-Current or former Commonwealth authorities are eligible to apply for self-insurance to the SRCC.
+Current Commonwealth authorities are eligible to apply for self-insurance to the SRCC, after consulting with their portfolio Minister.

 For questions about eligibility you can contact Comcare by emailing secretariat@comcare.gov.au or phoning 1300 366 979.